Robert F. Kennedy Jr.: 2025 Southwest United States measles outbreak

 On March 2, Kennedy was criticized for writing an op-ed for Fox News that called vaccines a "personal choice" and recommended vitamins and good nutrition to combat measles.
 But he also wrote in the piece: "Vaccines not only protect individual children from measles, but also contribute to community immunity, protecting those who are unable to be vaccinated due to medical reasons."

 After Kennedy took to the media to falsely claim that vitamin A is both a prophylactic and treatment for measles, doctors in Texas began to see children infected with measles also having symptoms of vitamin A toxicity.

 On March 28, Kennedy told Peter Marks, the head of the FDA's vaccine program, that he should resign or be fired.
 Marks wrote a resignation letter that lamented Kennedy's attempts to erode trust in vaccines: "It has become clear that truth and transparency are not desired by the secretary, but rather he wishes subservient confirmation of his misinformation and lies."
 Days earlier, the CDC head of communications said after his own resignation, "Kennedy and his team are working to bend science to fit their own narratives, rather than allowing facts to guide policy."

 In April, Kennedy praised Texas doctor Ben Edwards as one of two "extraordinary healers" using unverified treatments for measles; the week before, Edwards was aware that he was infected with measles when he met children and parents at his clinic without wearing a mask.

+After a second child died from measles in Texas in April, Kennedy said, "the most effective way to prevent the spread of measles is the MMR vaccine".
+Two days later, in an interview with CBS News, he said, "We encourage people to get the measles vaccine", adding that both his position and that of the federal government was that people should get the measles vaccine, although the government should not mandate it.